 UMass Boston is committed to providing an accessible education for all students and we recognize that while useful, standardized test scores may not accurately reflect a student's academic abilities.
 As such, applicants may choose to apply without submitting standardized test scores.
 Please read our FAQ before indicating your preference on your application.

-**For the Fall 2021 semester, first-year applicants may apply test optional to the BS Nursing program.
+**For the Fall 2022, first-year applicants may apply test optional to the BS Nursing program.

 Homeschooled applicants are encouraged to apply for admission to UMass Boston and are required to submit all of the application materials required for first-year applicants, including standardized test scores.
 Applicants may be asked to submit additional information describing curriculum and/or texts used.